thisthat/java-time-verification/server/src/main/resources/doc.md

 * `type` : Type to use as filter

 The output is a list of a structured data with the following format:
-* `path` : Path of the file which contains the type
+* `path` : Path of the file which contains the type relative to the project path
 * `className` : name of the class that extends/implements the given type
 * `packageName` : name of the package of the class that extends/implements the given type